thomasgolian/network-engineering-labs/redundant-campus-core-hsrp-etherchannel/README.md

 <br>HSRP - follows your design to avoid suboptimal routing

 *We are not pruning any VLANs on the trunks in this lab.
-All trunk links in topology will be configured to allow native VLAN 1, as well as VLAN 10, 20, 30.
+All trunk links in topology will be configured to allow VLAN 10, 20, 30.

 ## Objectives: